-WHO CAN AFFORD TO RENT (2023) (1) Chart
+WHO CAN AFFORD TO RENT (2024)

-Renters need to earn 3.1 times minimum wage to afford the average asking rent in Alameda County.
+Renters need to earn 3 times the minimum wage to afford the average asking rent in Alameda County.

-California minimum wage data is sourced from the California Department of Industrial Relations and represents the state minimum wage for individuals who worked for employers with 26 employees or more from 2017 to 2023.
+California minimum wage data is sourced from the California Department of Industrial Relations and represents the state minimum wage for individuals who worked for employers with 26 employees or more from 2017 to 2024.